Skip to main content

 Criterion (iv): Outstanding architectural/technological ensemble

-Gaudí's buildings exemplify outstanding architectural achievement through the Sagrada Família's soaring forest-like interior, Park Güell's harmonious integration with landscape, Casa Milà's self-supporting undulating facade, and innovative construction techniques that created entirely new architectural possibilities whilst expressing profound Catalan cultural identity.
+Gaudí's buildings exemplify outstanding architectural achievement through the Sagrada Família's soaring forest-like interior, Park Güell's harmonious integration with landscape, Casa Milà's self-supporting undulating facade, and construction techniques creating entirely new architectural possibilities while expressing profound Catalan cultural identity.

 Image & Content Attribution